lollobaldo/EXC--autotester/README.md

 None found yet

 ### Benchmarking:
 A benchmark is run on the tasks.
-The following are the average results for optimal implementations:
+The following are the average results for optimal implementations.
+It should be okay if you're within a 5x factor of these.

 ```
 ┌────────┬──────┬──────┬──────┐